temporalio/documentation/docs/concepts/workflows.md

 Don't rely on storing the current Run Id or using it for any logical choices.
 A Workflow Retry changes the Run Id.
-Because the current Run Id is mutable, relying on it might produce non-determinism issues,
+Because the current Run Id is mutable, relying on it might produce non-determinism issues.

-, see the file.

 :::